 Driving and Road Traffic Offences FAQs can be found below.

-Partner Michael Gupwell has over 12 years’ experience assisting clients with both straightforward and complex driving and road traffic offences, including:
+Partner Michael Gupwell and Criminal Defence Solicitor Maxine Twynam are both highly experienced in assisting and successfully defending clients with both straightforward and complex driving and road traffic offences, including:

 - Failure to respond to a Notice of Intended Prosecution

 - Driving without insurance

 - Driving otherwise than in accordance with a Licence